What to Do in Madrid on Christmas Day & New Year’s Day

 The famous tree in Puerta del Sol.
 Photo credit: Pedro Otones

-Then, on Christmas Eve, seemingly all goes quiet.
+• Quieter Streets on Christmas Day & New Year’s Day: Just before the holidays, Madrid is a flurry of hustle and bustle as crowds make their way to the stores to finish their shopping beneath the twinkle of Christmas lights.
+Then, on Christmas Eve, seemingly all goes quiet!
 Families gather for a special meal at home complete with sweet treats like turrón, and the city essentially shuts down until December 26.
 A week later, the cycle repeats on New Year’s Eve and January 1.

-However, if you’re wondering what to do in Madrid on Christmas Day, there are still plenty of ways to make the most of the winter holidays.
+If you’re wondering what to do in Madrid on Christmas Day, there are still plenty of ways to make the most of the winter holidays.
 These tips will ensure an unforgettable stay in one of Europe’s most magical cities at the most wonderful time of year!

 1. Explore Mercado de San Miguel

-Madrid’s most famous food market, the iconic Mercado San Miguel, is so much more than an array of food stalls.
-It’s a hallowed gastronomic space where storied tradition meets glamorous modernity.
+Madrid’s most famous food market, the iconic Mercado San Miguel, is so much more than an array of food stalls; it’s a hallowed gastronomic space where storied tradition meets glamorous modernity.

 Not sure where to start?
 We recommend kicking things off with an aperitif at La Hora del Vermut, then moving on to a delicious seafood dish at La Casa del Bacalao!